-In this article, we take a very deep dive into the nutritional requirements for canines.
-This will be one resource that you can use as you are trying to determine the best food for your dog.
-Since this article is very in depth, here is a table of contents to help you navigate:
+In this article, we take a very hard look at your dog’s nutritional requirements.
+This is a great starting point as you try to determine the best food for your dog.
+Since this article is so in depth, here is a table of contents to help you navigate:

 What is a Carnivore?

 A carnivore is defined as an animal whose nutritional requirements cannot be met with plant protein alone.
-This means they need primarily animal protein/tissue to thrive.
+This means that they need a primarily meat-based diet to survive.

 Evidence of Carnivorous Tendencies in Dogs

-Teeth and jaw shape, as well as their digestive system, are specifically designed for tearing and breaking down flesh.
-Dogs are equipped with sharp, serrated molars and a wide-set jaw that moves vertically to slice meat like scissors and allow them to swallow large chunks.
+Unlike an omnivore, your dog is equipped with sharp, serrated molars and a wide-set jaw that moves vertically to slice meat like scissors.
+This allows them to swallow large chunks of soft tissue.